-Introduction to this Emerging Minds funded project by the Lead Researcher, Professor Jonathan Parker, University of Exeter:
+Introduction to this Emerging Minds funded project by the Lead Researcher, Dr Jonathan Parker, University of Exeter:

 Commissioned in 2017, the Wellbeing Practitioner for Children and Young People (CWP) programme provides evidenced-based early intervention for anxiety, low mood and behavioural difficulties.
 The CWP role has not been commissioned as a new, stand-alone service, but has been integrated into existing locality-based provision and is intended to improve outcomes and reduce the requirement for future, more costly specialist interventions.
 The CWP programme has represented a new workforce initiative and has provided an exciting opportunity to evaluate the impact of these trailblazing roles.